The Critical Role of Isopotential Surfaces for Magnetostatic Ponderomotive Forces: Discussion and Conclusion

-In addition, there is a large space to explore in the possible geometries of ponderomotive walls, which might have a large impact on their behavior.
+Second, we explored here only a small region in the large space of possible ponderomotive wall geometries, which might have a large impact on their behavior.
 As an example, if the slab wall we considered also had a large constant $B_y$ component, a single field line would experience both positive and negative $B_x$, and thus it would not diverge as far from its starting position, which would change the strength of the wall considerably.

-However, what this study exposes is a fundamental subtlety in the theory of ponderomotive forces: namely that how the electric potential relaxes upon perturbed field lines, even when these perturbations are small, can have dramatic effects on both the nature and the efficacy of the ponderomotive walls produced by those perturbations.
+Ultimately, what this study exposes is a fundamental subtlety in the theory of ponderomotive forces: namely that the way in which the electric potential relaxes upon perturbed magnetic field lines can have dramatic effects on both the nature and the efficacy of the ponderomotive walls produced by those perturbations.

 \acknowledgments{The authors would like to thank Elijah Kolmes, Tal Rubin, and Jean-Marcel Rax for useful discussions.
 This work was supported by ARPA-E Grant DE-AR0001554 and NNSA grant DE-SC0021248.
 This work was also supported by the DOE Fusion Energy Sciences Postdoctoral Research Program, administered by the Oak Ridge Institute for Science and Education (ORISE) and managed by Oak Ridge Associated Universities (ORAU) under DOE contract No. DE-SC0014664.}